rohanfaiyazkhan/elventy-blog-scratch/src/posts/tech/understanding-rust-ownership.md

 ---
-title: 'Understanding Rust's Ownership Model'
+title: "Understanding Rust's Ownership Model"
-date: 2022-03-21
 author: 'Rohan Faiyaz Khan'
+date: 2022-03-12
-tags: ['rust', 'ownership']
+tags: ['rust', 'memory-management']
 excerpt: 'This article looks at why Rust implements its ownership model, and how this model helps guarantee memory safety without the use of a garbage collector.'
 ---

-## The memory safety to control trade-off

 _Rust_ has become a popular programming language for developers looking to write highly performant or low system level code.
 In a StackOverflow survey [^poplang], _Rust_ was voted the most "loved language" by users of the platform.